1st Durham Volunteer Artillery: Territorial Force

-The companies were responsible for manning the batteries of fixed coastal guns of the Tees (4 × 6-inch guns, 2 × 4.7-inch guns) and at Hartlepool (3 × 6-inch), while the heavy battery was mobile and responsible for the landward defence of the batteries (heavy batteries were usually armed with obsolescent 4.7-inch guns).
+The companies were responsible for manning the batteries of fixed coastal guns of the Tees (4 × 6-inch guns, 2 × 4.7-inch guns) and at Hartlepool (3 × 6-inch), while the heavy battery was mobile and responsible for the landward defence of the batteries with its obsolescent 4.7-inch guns.
 The commanding officer was Lt-Col Lancelot Robson, a doctor and former mayor of Hartlepool, who had first been commissioned into the 4th Durham RGA in 1893.

 World War I

 Mobilisation

+World War I broke out on 4 August 1914 and the TF was mobilised.
+Immediately after mobilisation the heavy battery went to its war station at Cleadon, while the men of the coast batteries manned their guns.
 On the outbreak of war, TF units were invited to volunteer for Overseas Service and on 15 August 1914, the War Office (WO) issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way, duplicate brigades, companies and batteries were created, mirroring those TF formations being sent overseas.
+The heavy battery began recruiting its 2nd Line in November 1914 and completed it within a week.

 By the autumn of 1914, the campaign on the Western Front was bogging down into Trench warfare and there was an urgent need for batteries of heavy and siege artillery to be sent to France.
 The WO decided that the TF coastal gunners were well enough trained to take over many of the duties in the coastal defences, releasing Regular RGA gunners for service in the field, and 1st line TF RGA companies that had volunteered for overseas service had been authorised to increase their strength by 50 per cent.
 Although complete defended ports units never went overseas, they did supply trained gunners to RGA units serving overseas.
 They also provided cadres to form complete units for front line service.
 The Durham RGA is known to have provided half the personnel of 41st Siege Bty and then to have raised 142nd Heavy Bty and provided personnel to 94th and 149th Siege Btys in 1915–16.